 How to Prepare in the Week Before the Exam

-Studying for the LSAT is a major commitment that will take several weeks, even months.
+Studying for the LSAT is a major commitment that will take several months if you’re taking it seriously.
 You will need to adjust your lifestyle to account for it.

 Don’t blow it once you’re at the finish line.
 Especially if you are re-taking the exam, it’s easy to scrutinize everything you did “last time” and want to do it differently.
 Having a routine, and relaxing a little, may be the key to a clear-headed and alert LSAT test day.

 Here are some tips to make that happen.